intel/xpumanager/doc/CLI_user_guide.md

   -j,--json                   Print result in JSON format

-  --precheck                  Check if BIOS settings and kernel command line options are ready to create virtual GPUs
+  --precheck                  Check if BIOS settings and kernel command line options are ready to create virtual GPUs --addkernelparam            Add the kernel command line parameters for the virtual GPUs

-  -d,--device                 Device ID or PCI BDF address -c,--create                 Create the virtual GPUs -n                          The number of virtual GPUs to create --lmem                      The memory size of each virtual GPUs, in MiB
+  -d,--device                 Device ID or PCI BDF address -c,--create                 Create the virtual GPUs -n                          The number of virtual GPUs to create.
+The acceptable values include 1, 2, 4, 8 and 16.
+  --lmem                      The memory size of each virtual GPUs, in MiB.
+For example, --lmem 500

   -l,--list                   List all virtual GPUs on the specified physical GPU